 Internal control and risk management system in the accounting process

 Preparation of the consolidated financial statements includes all activities required for presentation and disclosure of the net assets, financial position and results of operations of the Group in accordance with the provisions of the law and the IFRS.
-The consolidated financial statements consist of the balance sheet, income statement, statement of comprehensive income, statement of changes in equity, cash flow statement, segment report and the notes to the consolidated financial statements, which disclose significant accounting policies and explanatory notes.
+The consolidated financial statements consist of the balance sheet, income statement, statement of comprehensive income, shareholders equity statement, cash flow statement, segment report and the notes to the consolidated financial statements, which disclose significant accounting policies and explanatory notes.
 The financial statement process includes the aggregation of all data from accounting and upstream processes for the annual financial statements.

-Risk management is implemented in the Group accounting process in accordance with the five elementary components of the COSO (Committee of Sponsoring Organisations of the Treadway Commission) framework model for internal risk management.
+The internal control system is implemented in the Group accounting process in accordance with the five elementary components of the COSO (Committee of Sponsoring Organisations of the Treadway Commission) framework model for internal control.

 The organisational structure consists of the local accounting departments of the individual companies and the Group accounting department at the VIG Holding headquarters in Vienna.
-The accounting departments of the VIG companies prepare both local GAAP and IFRS financial statements and then send the IFRS figures to the Group accounting department.
+The accounting departments of the VIG companies prepare both local GAAP and IFRS financial statements, which are then provided to the Group accounting department.

 The IFRS financial statements are prepared in accordance with uniform Group accounting policies.
 The Group fully applies the rules of IFRS 4 with respect to the valuation of insurance policies.
-Accordingly, the values recognised under applicable national law are carried over to the IFRS consolidated financial statements.
+According to these rules, the values recognised under applicable national law are carried over to the IFRS consolidated financial statements.

-Both automatic (using validations) and manual checks (performance analyses and plausibility checks by employees in the Group accounting department) are performed for the financial statement data that is received.
-Additional checks in the form of control calculations and reconciliation of intragroup transactions – in particular reinsurance and financing balances – are performed to identify and, if necessary, eliminate potential errors.
+The Finance department of VIG Holding performs both automatic (using validations) and manual checks (performance analyses and plausibility checks) of the reviewed financial statement data.
+Additional checks in the form of control calculations and reconciliation of intragroup transactions – in particular reinsurance and financing balances – are performed to identify and, if necessary, correct or eliminate any differences.

 In addition, an earnings reconciliation statement is prepared, the accuracy of individual parts of the consolidated financial statements is checked, and a plausibility check is performed for the consolidated financial statements as a whole to ensure that the presentation is complete and correct.

-The accounting employees also work together closely with the Controlling department (e.g. variance analyses) when the financial statements are prepared.
+The accounting employees also work closely with the Planning and Controlling department (e.g. variance analyses), primarily with respect to performance analyses, when the financial statements are prepared.
 The data are also regularly provided to the Managing Board for review and checking.

 Information and communication